Sinapsis-AI/sinapsis-object-detection/README.md

 <br>
 </h1>

-<h4 align="center">Mono repo with packages for training and inference with various models for advanced object detection tasks.</h4>
+<h4 align="center">Mono repo with packages for training and inference, supporting multiple models for advanced object detection tasks.</h4>

 <p align="center">
 <a href="#installation">🐍 Installation</a> •